12 Crypto Leverage Trading Strategies to Control Exposure

 It is also great if you don’t have all the time on your hands and can keep staring at the charts until you hit the perfect level.

-Take profit orders can lock in profits better than most traders and you should use it if you have trouble with giving away too much money to the market after your levels have been hit.
+Take profit orders can lock in profits better than most traders and using it if you have trouble with giving away too much money to the market after your levels have been hit.

 It usually boils down to greed, another emotion that destroys trading just as much as fear.